Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Experimental Evaluation

 The DP-ANI may affect the active network length as the noise may adjust the trajectory to a position that requires more maneuvers or positions a start location behind the original origin location or similarly ahead of the original destination.
-Figure \ref{f:Network_length} shows the network lengths of different privacy models with the set of $\epsilon$ values using the three levels of temporal aggregation.
-The blue line shows the performance of the DP-ANI model.
-Our model has a very similar network length compared to the original network model in all three temporal aggregation levels with no more than $4\%$ difference.
-When we aggregate more trajectories, the output aggregated mobility network becomes closer to the Raw-data model in terms of the network length.
-While \textit{Trip remove} decreases the network length, \textit{OD successive} has the second-worst performance compared to the original network model.
-Since we only remove the origin and destination links on the \textit{OD remove} model and keep the rest of the trajectory for forming the output network, the resulting output network is closer to the original network.
-However, we know that it may be still possible to infer origin and destination points with \textit{OD remove}.
-Note that since all the comparative privacy models do not depend on the $\epsilon$ parameter, their resulting plots are flat across the horizontal axis.
+Fig. \ref{f:NetworkLength} shows the network lengths of different privacy models with the set of $\epsilon$ values in terms of the divergence from the original aggregated network.
+The blue line shows the performance of our adaptive threshold DP-ANI model.
+1.0 in the y-axis is the reference point for the original network.
+The DP-ANI model has the slightest change from the original network compared to other variants with less than $10\%$.
+While $DP-ANI_{Max}$ is the second-best-model, $DP-ANI_{Max}$ and \textit{OD successive} yielded very high divergence from the original network.
+Note that since \textit{OD successive} do not depend on the $\epsilon$ parameter, their resulting plots are flat across the horizontal axis.

-Finally, we visualize the aggregated networks to see the differences between the DP-ANI model with $\epsilon=0.1$ and other comparative models in Figure \ref{f:Networks}. \textit{OD-successive}, a k-anonymity based approach, achieves the closest performance to our model in terms of the numerical results as shown in Figure \ref{f:Network_length}.
-For this reason, we represent only \textit{OD-successive} and original network models.
-To preserve utility of the privacy-preserving data, we would like the aggregated trajectory network to overlap with the original network except for origin/destination points/segments.
-In Figure \ref{f:original_network}, we only present the original aggregated network in order to reflect the actual coverage area.
-While the DP-ANI network shows a high similarity with the original network (Figure \ref{f:original_vs_ani}), there is a distinct difference between \textit{OD-successive} and original networks shown in Figure \ref{f:original_vs_od}, primarily in the outer areas of the Berkeley region.
+Next, we visualize the aggregated networks to see the differences between the DP-ANI-AT model with $\epsilon=0.1$ and other comparative models in Fig. \ref{f:Networks}. \textit{OD-successive}, a k-anonymity based approach, is another formal privacy protection model.
+For this reason, we compare our model with \textit{OD-successive} and original network models.
+To preserve the utility of the privacy-preserving data, we would like the aggregated trajectory network to overlap with the original network except for origin/destination points/segments.
+In Fig. \ref{f:original_network}, we only present the original aggregated network to reflect the actual coverage area.
+While the DP-ANI network shows a high similarity with the original network (Fig. \ref{f:original_vs_ani}), there is a distinct difference between \textit{OD-successive} and original networks shown in Fig. \ref{f:original_vs_od}, primarily in the outer areas of the San Francisco region.